eliapasquali/power-profile-switcher/.github/ISSUE_TEMPLATE/-bug--profile-switching-not-working.md

 ---
-name: "[BUG]: Profile switching not working"
+name: "[BUG] Profile switching not working"
 about: Describe the problem and your system
 title: "[BUG]: Profile switching not working"
 labels: bug